Fulvic Acid Research Hub — The Complete Study Library

 Bone Health: Calcium, D3, K2, and Magnesium

 Systematic review and meta-analysis (2025).
-ResearchGate, November 2025.

 D3, K2, and magnesium operate via a multi-step biological cascade — synergistic, not merely additive.
 Documents the cooperative relationship between these nutrients in supporting bone mineral density.
+Read the study.

 Meta-analysis of randomized controlled trials (2024).
-Bone Joint Research, PMC11631259.
+Bone & Joint Research, PMC11631259.

 Vitamin K2 as MK-7 supports normal bone mineral density and promotes calcium incorporation into bone via activation of osteocalcin.
+Read the study.

 Randomized crossover study (2023).
 Frontiers in Nutrition, PMC10050718.

 Calcium citrate in pre-acidified liquid form supports ready absorption without requiring stomach acid for conversion.
+Read the study.

 Joint Health: Glucosamine, Chondroitin, MSM, and Hyaluronic Acid

 Systematic review (2025).
-Nutrients MDPI, Vol. 17(13):2093, PMC12250884.
+Nutrients, MDPI, Vol. 17(13):2093, PMC12250884.

 Bayesian network meta-analysis of 37 RCTs (2024/2025).
 PMC11641979.